 Now that you know what parts of home need to be cleaned, this printable spring cleaning checklist will

-To get the free printable spring cleaning checklist, sign up below:
+To get the free printable spring cleaning checklist, click on the button below:

 Tip: laminate the checklist so you can reuse it without having to reprint it each spring.

 Now that you know what needs to be cleaned, let’s go through some encouraging tips that will make it a lot easier.
 The end goal is a clean and organized home that feels relaxing!
 You should have such an organized home that anyone can put things away without asking you where they belong.

 These tips will help you overcome that “I don’t want to clean” feeling, learn how to make cleaning fun, and list out some questions you should be asking yourself as you clean.

 What to do when you are not motivated

 How do you overcome that feeling of “I just don’t want to do it,” and find the motivation to clean your house?

 Busting out of the winter blues is a very real struggle.
 But as much as you want to, don’t keep putting it off.
 You will feel so much better when it is all done!

 Here are some tips for busting out of the winter, “I just wanna ignore it all” thoughts.